electron/electron/docs/api/global-shortcut.md

 silently fail.
 This behavior is intended by operating systems, since they don't want applications to fight for global shortcuts.

-The following accelerators will not be registered successfully on MacOS 10.14 Mojave unless the app has been authorizes as a trusted accessibility client:
+The following accelerators will not be registered successfully on macOS 10.14 Mojave unless the app has been authorizes as a trusted accessibility client:

 * "Media Play/Pause"